waridh/waridh.github.io/docs/_posts/projects/2022-11-01-data-rate-sensor-voxelization.markdown

 will be taken as the geometric roughness value of that point.
 By using multiprocessing, we were able to speed up the processing time of the geometric roughness calculations.

+## Future Works

+### Occlusion Handling

+Although working with larger angluar resolutions, once the resolution increases, inconsistent and sometimes incorrect voxels are rendered.
+Essentially, points that realistically should not be showing up are appearing because the current system does not take into account the real geometry, and instead, only the points present in the input.
+A filtering method should be implemented to increase the accuracy of occlusion handling.

+## Reference

+Citations are in progress